Making work pay

 Universal Credit involved a taper rate which means that as you earn more, your Universal Credit payments reduce.
 At the moment for every £1 you earn through work, 55p is withdrawn from Universal Credit payments.
 The idea behind that you always earn more under Universal credit is therefore at the very heart of why this system was created.

 Unfortunately Universal Credit doesn’t always achieve this goal and work doesn’t always pay under this system.
-Reforming Universal Credit in the ways set out below would ensure work always pays:
+We need to reform Universal Credit so work always pays.

 Making self employment pay.

 At the moment Universal Credit requires “If you are self-employed you must report your earnings from self-employment every month“.
 This monthly reporting means “…if you make an extra £200 one month, Universal Credit falls by £90.
 But you make £200 LESS the next month, the benefit only rises by £5″.
 To fix this we need to look at average earnings over the course of a year rather than monthly.

 Something I found during the pandemic was how urgently the PAYE system needed to be updated and expanded.
 One of the reasons so many people were excluded from the income support schemes was the lack of information collected by the PAYE system.
 Fixing this system for the self-employed and Limited Company Directors means ensuring all types of income are included in the system such as dividends Directors use to pay themselves a wage and collecting more information using the system.

 In order to make work pay there must actually be an incentive to work and perhaps more importantly a safety net if someone is made unemployed again.
 Effectively people need to be able to gradually get back onto Universal Credit in the same way it currently reduces as people earn more.
 With the current system it actually involves waiting weeks to get back onto the system removing some or all of the earnings the person built up in work.
 Doing this suddenly means that its cheaper for someone to stay on Universal Credit than to get a job and to lose it.